j-ann-c/polygon-point-overlap/README.md

 :star: Files in repository are utilized at The Institute for Health Metrics and Evaluation (An independent global health research center at the University of Washington)

-:star: Repository holds all work I contributed over the course of my internship (Summer 2018)
+:star: Repository holds most of the work I contributed over the course of my internship (Summer 2018).
+Most files were compiled to this  personal repository after the internship concluded.

 The purpose of the overlap_detect.py tool is to automate the detection of point and polygon overlap for an NID.
 A codebook is entered and (if applicable) a list of affected NIDs are returned along with infographs and actionable insights for analysts to use to remedy the issue.